 The wastewater treatment process consists of five distinct phases.
 First, everything that comes into the treatment facility is passed through huge screens which help to separate garbage and large objects (such as furniture and bikes, apparently) from the wastewater so they don’t damage the pumps.
-Next, wastewater goes through a primary and secondary treatment process which essentially work to separate solid waste from fluid waste.
+Next, wastewater goes through a primary and secondary treatment process which essentially works to separate solid waste from fluid waste.

 Grease and oil will float to the top and get skimmed off, and solids will sink to the bottom and become sludge.
 Air and bacteria are added to help breakdown the organic solids, and then the treated water moves on to be disinfected and released into the city’s waterways.
 The remaining sludge at Newtown Creek’s facility is moved on to their spaceship-looking digester eggs to be processed further.

-Once sludge is in the digester eggs, it’is heated to 95 degrees in a completely oxygen-free environment, which allows anaerobic bacteria to thrive and break down the organic material even more…in other words, the bacteria “digests” the sludge!
+Once sludge is in the digester eggs, it’s heated to 95 degrees in a completely oxygen-free environment, which allows anaerobic bacteria to thrive and break down the organic material even more…in other words, the bacteria “digests” the sludge!
 The result is the creation of mostly water, carbon dioxide, and methane gas, the latter of which is used as an energy source at the plant.

 Now, as I’m sure you’re aware, methane gas is on the smelly side and you are probably wondering why we would want to take a tour somewhere that must be super stinky.
 Surprisingly, though, we barely smelled anything offputting while onsite.
 Most of the tour was fairly odor-free and we didn’t really notice a smell in the general area around the facility.
 Really, it wasn’t until we took the elevator up to the glass walkways over the digester eggs that we began to encounter any smell whatsoever and even then, it was more of an “earthy” smell than anything.